moeproblems/codewars/README.md

-## CodeWars solutions
+## Codewars solutions
-This is a collection of some of my solutions to katas/problems on <a href="https://codewars.com">CodeWars</a>.
+This is a collection of some of my solutions to katas/problems on <a href="https://codewars.com">Codewars</a>.
 I like to write solutions that utilize JS's best/clever techniques and ES6's features/additions :)

 This list is updated periodically.
 Entire set of solved problems can be found on <a href="https://www.codewars.com/users/moeishaa">my profile</a>.

+If you are a fellow JS/FE developer and have not participated on <a href="https://www.codewars.com">Codewars</a> before, I encourage you to try it.
+It is a great way to improve understanding and techniques of JS (no React/Angular/Vue/etc); not just by doing it but also being able to see other/best solutions.

 Kata | Solution
 -- | --